JMPerez/jmperez.github.com/source/_posts/2013/2013-12-19-embeddable-widget.md

 tags:
   - widgets
 permalink: embeddable-widget
-description: What to use to embed a widget?
+description: 'What to use to embed a widget?
 Iframe or Javascript snippet?
-In this post I explain their pros and cons when deciding how you want users to embed your widget.
+In this post I explain their pros and cons when deciding how you want users to embed your widget.'
 ---

 Embeddable widgets (or gadgets) allow users to easily include